 Vincent van Gogh (1853 - 1890), Paris, August-September 1886

-This is one of more than 35 flower still lifes that Van Gogh painted in Paris in the summer of 1886.
-He hoped that paintings of flowers would sell well.
-These were also exercises in the use of colour and a loose style of painting.
+This is one of no fewer than 35 flower still lifes that Van Gogh painted in Paris in the summer of 1886.
+He hoped paintings of this subject would sell well.
+It also trained him in the use of colour and a loose style of painting.

-In this still life, he worked with strong colour contrasts in complementary colours, placing green and red side by side, or blue and orange.
-Pairs like these form the basis of the colour theory of Eugène Delacroix (1798-1863), an artist Van Gogh greatly admired.
+In this still life he worked with strong colour contrasts in complementary colours: he juxtaposed green and red, and blue and orange.
+These kinds of colour pairs are at the basis of the colour theory of Eugène Delacroix (1798-1863).
+Van Gogh was a great admirer of this French artist.

-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

-With your purchase you immediately support the Van Gogh Museum ♥
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥